jaisonyi/asoc-bitbucket-container/README.md

 | DEBUG | Optional | If true, prints additional debug info to the log. |

 **Note about specifying a config file.
-Providing a config file can override other settings like `TARGET_DIR` or `SECRET_SCANNING`
+Providing a config file can override other settings like `TARGET_DIR` or `SECRET_SCANNING` to do this, you need to have an signed up ASoC instance and able to access the ASoC.
+You can find datacenter information from the where you select the datacenter when you activate your subscription.
+Do not forget to get the API Key and Key secret which is tied with your account.
+Also, getting application ID is important.
+Capture those information to somewhere you can keep it for the demonstration or preparing to integrate with Bitbucket.

 ### Example bitbucket-pipelines.yml step

 The following is the bitbucket-pipelines.yml file from my demo repository that makes use of this custom pipe.
+First step is about the build a project, and it will drop an artifact.
+Second step is getting docker and execute the script to get SAST CLI Util and use the variable you have set to create a scan at the ASoC, and get the report.
+If the scan is completed, you can find report pack from the artifacts.

 ```yaml
 image: gradle:6.6.0